fewwwww/DM-UY-4913-NYUTANDON/week12/README.md

 4.23 - 4.27: Complete all the visual and interactive components

-4.28 -  DDL: Receive feedback and combine my original music to the project
+4.28 -  DDL: Receive feedback and combine my original music to the project.

+DDL  -  ...: Write a blog post about the project

 ## Some random design choices